FISH FARM FACTS

 At a Glance.

-Today, Atlantic Canada’s salmon farming industry is one of the region’s biggest economic drivers, co-existing with wild capture fisheries since its inception.
+Today, Atlantic Canada’s finfish farming industry (salmon and trout) is one of the region’s biggest economic drivers, co-existing with wild capture fisheries since its inception.

-Salmon farming employs over 8,000 people in our region, generates $2 billion in total economic output and produces more than 323 million meals annually.
-Salmon farming supports over 1,300 Atlantic Canadian businesses.
+Finfish farming employs over 9,420 people in our region, generates $3.2 billion in total economic output and produces more than 356 million meals annually.
+Finfish farming supports over 1,300 Atlantic Canadian businesses that supply goods and services to the sector, generating over $600 million in annual sales.
+(RIAS Inc. based on 2024 Stats Canada data)

 NEWFOUNDLAND AND LABRADOR